vincent-vdb/medium_posts/blazeface/README.md

 named [Face-Detection-Dataset](https://www.kaggle.com/datasets/fareselmenshawii/face-detection-dataset?resource=download).

 With default Kaggle parameters, the downloaded and extracted folder might be named `Archive` by default.
-I would suggest to move it to the `python` folder of this repo and to rename it `dataset`.
+I would suggest to move it to the `python` folder of this repo and to rename it `dataset` to make it compliant with the default parameters of the following scripts.

 ### Environment set